News

 Almaraz nuclear power plants in Cáceres, Extremadura

 The Almaraz nuclear power plant, located in Cáceres (Extremadura), was reconnected to the electricity network on Thursday 13 November after completing the work for its 29th fuel reload.
 This marks the start of a new operating cycle, the 30th.
 It is the eighth consecutive reload with no workplace accidents and with all scheduled maintenance and technology upgrade tasks completed.
-To carry out the planned activities, more than 1,000 additional workers joined the regular workforce, most of them from the surrounding area of the plant and from around 70 specialised partner companies.
+To carry out the planned activities, more than 1,000 additional workers joined the regular workforce, most of them from the surrounding area of the nuclear plant and from around 70 specialised partner companies.

 On 30 October, the Board of Administrators and the General Assembly of Members of Centrales Nucleares Almaraz-Trillo, A.I.E. officially requested that the Ministry for Ecological Transition and the Demographic Challenge (MITECO) modify the operating licence for the plant’s two units, extending their operation until June 2030.
 Almaraz is rated level one for excellence by the World Association of Nuclear Operators (WANO) and meets all requirements of the Periodic Safety Review approved by the Nuclear Safety Council (CSN) in 2020, which remains valid until 2030.